james20902/spiral/README.md

 # spiral
 ## a robust robot framework... probably
-### My framework is the one that will peirce the heavens!
+### My framework is the one that will pierce the heavens!
 red_framework didn't really work out, lost motivation and ideas were convoluted.
 Following [this doc.](https://google.github.io/styleguide/javaguide.html)

 ### goals